jamesdabbs/jamesdabbs.github.io/_posts/2015-03-07-why-haskell.md

 image: http://upload.wikimedia.org/wikipedia/commons/thumb/1/1c/Haskell-Logo.svg/2000px-Haskell-Logo.svg.png
 permalink: /why-haskell/
 ---
 I'm an unabashed fan of Haskell.
 When I mention that (as I am wont to do), people tend to dismiss it: "oh he's one of those academic types, he _would_ like Haskell."
-And I'll admit – I wrote [my master's](http://dml.cz/bitstream/handle/10338.dmlcz/141613/CommentatMathUnivCarolRetro_52-2011-3_9.pdf) on monads, and stumbled in to Haskell when someone told me that you could actually use them to _do_ things (pun very much intended).
-Yes, that's how I got to Haskell – but I've stayed because I believe it's a great step in solving some very hard problems that we as an industry face.
+And I'll admit – I wrote [my master's](http://dml.cz/bitstream/handle/10338.dmlcz/141613/CommentatMathUnivCarolRetro_52-2011-3_9.pdf) on monads, and stumbled in to Haskell when someone told me that you could actually use monads to _do_ things (pun very much intended).
+Yes, that's how I got to Haskell – but I've stayed because I believe it's a great step in solving several of the software industry's hard problems.

 # For Building